 The experience, creativity, and aggressive representation of the restraint asphyxia attorneys at Haddad & Sherwin LLP have allowed us to obtain justice for many families who have lost loved ones to restraint asphyxia caused by improper police, security, or jail restraints.
 Our restraint asphyxia case victories usually include compensation for families plus reforms – new police department policies and training to prevent similar tragedies in the future.

-Contact a Restraint Asphyxia Attorney
+Contact a Restraint Asphyxia Attorney on Oakland, CA

 $11.5 Million for Inmate Rendered Quadriplegic